CPDT-KA Certified PhD Behavioral Neuroscience NYC

 Live Behavioral Observation

-The trainer observes how your dog responds to key scenarios — greetings, leash walks, triggers, handler cues, and novel stimuli.
-This live observation reveals the specifics of what's happening and why standard advice hasn't worked.
+I watch how your dog responds to real scenarios — greetings, leash walks, triggers, your cues, and new stimuli.
+This is where I find out what's actually happening and why the advice you got from Google or your building's dog committee hasn't worked.

 4